How to Audition

 *This is a day-of callback and not all students will be invited to participate

-BFA Acting for Film, TV, Voice-overs & Commercials in-person audition:
+BFA Acting for Film, TV, Voice-overs, and Commercials in-person audition:

 |Commercial Dance (BFA)||Musical Theater (BFA)|